 Contract Setup/Onboarding Fee

-Contract setup or onboarding fees are common one-time fees that cover the cost of setting up a new account with a property management company.
-They are usually between $100 and $300.
-But investors should try to avoid onboarding fees whenever possible.
+Contract setup or onboarding fees are common one-time fees usually between $100 and $300.
+They cover the cost of setting up a new account with a property management company.

 But in reality, it’s an unnecessary fee.
 If a property management company looks good aside from a contract setup fee, try to negotiate this fee down to less than $300.
 Most paperwork filing for a new client doesn’t cost that much to handle.

 Furthermore, make sure that the onboarding fee is not charged per rental tenant.
-If the clause states the onboarding fee is per tenant, look for a different management company, even if the fee is “low.”
-For example, if a property management company charges $25 per tenant for an onboarding fee, and you have 100 tenants, you could accidentally be roped into paying $2,500 just to start working with a new management firm.
+If the clause states the onboarding fee is per tenant, look for a different management company, as that can become exorbitant if you have many units.

 Property Leasing/Tenant Placement Fees

-Property leasing fees cover associated costs to market or advertise vacant units, as well as:
+Leasing fees are often flat fees of $300-$500.
+However, they may also charge a percentage of the first month’s rent for the unit.
+They cover associated costs to market or advertise vacant units, as well as:

 - Show prospective tenants the unit